- Oops!Something went wrong.Please try again later.

 Pay mix tells us a lot about how a company functions versus the wider industry, and it's no different in the case of Camden Property Trust.
 Speaking on an industry level, we can see that nearly 15% of total compensation represents salary, while the remainder of 85% is other remuneration.
 Our data reveals that Camden Property Trust allocates salary in line with the wider market.

 Most shareholders would consider it a positive that Ric Campo takes less total compensation than the CEOs of most similar size companies, leaving more for shareholders.
 However, before we heap on the praise, we should delve deeper to understand business performance.
 You can see, below, how CEO compensation at Camden Property Trust has changed over time.

 Is Camden Property Trust Growing?

-On average over the last three years, Camden Property Trust has shrunk earnings per share by 35% each year (measured with a line of best fit).
-Its revenue is up 6.7% over last year.
+On average over the last three years, Camden Property Trust has shrunk earnings per share by 38% each year (measured with a line of best fit).
+It achieved revenue growth of 7.9% over the last year.

 Few shareholders would be pleased to read that earnings per share are lower over three years.
 And the modest revenue growth over 12 months isn't much comfort against the reduced earnings per share.
 It's hard to argue the company is firing on all cylinders, so shareholders might be averse to high CEO remuneration.
 You might want to check this free visual report on analyst forecasts for future earnings.